Downtown Infrastructure Renewal Program

 About this project

-Work like this doesn’t happen overnight.
-It takes years to study, engage with the community, plan for and implement a generational renewal of municipal downtown infrastructure.
-That means construction and related disruptions, and we’re committed to phasing and carrying out this work in a way that minimizes the impacts to people living in, working in, and visiting Downtown Guelph.
+However, work like this doesn’t happen overnight.
+It takes years to study, engage with the community, plan for, and implement a generational renewal of municipal downtown infrastructure.
+While that means construction and related disruptions, we’re committed to phasing and carrying out this work to minimize the impacts to people living in, working in, and visiting Downtown Guelph.

 We’re committed to working with the Downtown community to plan and schedule this work in a way that limits the impact to daily life as much as possible.
 Together, we’ll create innovative solutions to keep our historic core thriving during construction.
+Here’s how we’ve been engaging with the community.

 This project is part of the overall Downtown Renewal Program to revitalize and transform Downtown Guelph for even more prosperity and well-being.